-If the City should fail to comply with any provision of the Continuing Disclosure Agreement, then any holder or Beneficial Owner of Bonds may enforce, for the equal benefit and protection of all the holders or Beneficial Owners of the Bonds similarly situated, by mandamus or other suit or proceeding at law or in equity, against such party and any of its officers, agents and employees, and may compel such party or any such officers, agents or employees to perform and carry out their duties under the Disclosure Agreement; provided that the sole and exclusive remedy for breach of the Disclosure Agreement shall be an action to compel specific performance of the obligations of such party under the Indenture, and no person or entity shall be entitled to recover monetary damages under the Indenture under any circumstances; and provided, further, that the rights of any holder or Beneficial Owner to challenge the adequacy of the information provided in accordance with the Continuing Disclosure Agreement are conditioned upon the provisions of the Indenture with respect to the enforcement of remedies of holders upon the occurrence of an Event of Default as though such provisions applied under the Indenture.
-Failure of any party to perform its obligations under the Indenture shall not constitute an Event of Default under any agreement executed and delivered in connection with the issuance of the Bonds.
+If the City should fail to comply with any provision of the Disclosure Undertaking, then any holder or Beneficial Owner of Bonds may enforce, for the equal benefit and protection of all the holders or Beneficial Owners of the Bonds similarly situated, by mandamus or other suit or proceeding at law or in equity, against such party and any of its officers, agents and employees, and may compel such party or any such officers, agents or employees to perform and carry out their duties under the Disclosure Undertaking; provided that the sole and exclusive remedy for breach of the Disclosure Undertaking shall be an action to compel specific performance of the obligations of such party hereunder, and no person or entity shall be entitled to recover monetary damages hereunder under any circumstances; and provided, further, that the rights of any holder or Beneficial Owner to challenge the adequacy of the Indenture with respect to the enforcement of remedies of holders upon the occurrence of an Event of Default as though such provisions applied hereunder.
+Failure of any party to perform its obligations hereunder shall not constitute an Event of Default under any agreement executed and delivered in connection with the issuance of the Bonds.